su-z/su-z/README.md

 - 👋 Hi, I’m @su-z
-- 👀 I am a mathematician.
+- 👀 I am a mathematician and an engineer.
-- My favorite programming language is C!